 Runway 1-19 is constructed of asphalt-concrete.
-It is designed to accommodate aircraft in ARC C-II (i.e., wingspans less than but up to 79 feet, approach speeds of less than 141 knots), but can accommodate ARC C-III aircraft without any physical changes, but to do so will require some modifications to the runway setback requirements.
+It is designed to accommodate aircraft in ARC C-II (i.e., wingspans less than but up to 79 feet, approach speeds of less than 141 knots), but can accommodate ARC C-III aircraft without any physical changes to the runway.
+However, to do so will require some modifications to the runway setbacks and widening of the RSA from 400 to